knmnyn/cs3244-2210/_pages/projects.md

 author_profile: false
 ---

-_Credits_: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_
+_Credits: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_

 A key part of the mastery of machine learning is practicing it,